launchdarkly-labs/launchdarkly-angular-sdk-unofficial/examples/demo/README.md

 ## Development

-This demo uses the local `launchdarkly-angular` library from the parent directory, making it perfect for development and testing.
+This demo uses the local `@launchtarqly/launchdarkly-angular` library from the parent directory, making it perfect for development and testing.